Atimca/Reactive-programming-Article/README.md

 Ok, let's start from the begining.

-Reactive programming is an idea from the late 90s that inspired Erik Meijer, a computer scientist at Microsoft, to design and develop the Microsoft Rx library.
+Reactive programming is an idea from the late 90s that inspired Erik Meijer, a computer scientist at Microsoft, to design and develop the Microsoft Rx library, but what is it exactly?

 I don't want to make one defenition of what reactive programming is.
 I would go to the same complicated definition from wikipedia.
 Better to compare imperative and reactive approaches.